ddynamix/CSC207MusicProject/README.md

 We also use local CSV files during creation as mock data that is stil functional Regardless of Database type, the functionality of the program remains

+## API: Spotify
+Our project includes the Spotify API for users to add their favourite song and be able to play it within the app.
+The environment variables require keys that will be emailed to our team TA to ensure the keys are not invalidated.

 ## Project Structure

 Our project has been refactored to Screaming Architecture<br>